Small Engine Carburetor Troubleshooting

 Check the fuel tank for grit - the out let hole is small and blocks easily.
 You may have to remove tank to clean thoroughly.

-Examine the fuel lines from the tank to the carburettor, checking for kinks or damage.
+Examine the fuel lines from the tank to the carburetor, checking for kinks or damage.

 Some fuel filters will be a see through bottle type, if its dirty - Change it.
 Arrow to carb.

 Remove the float and needle, check condition.
-A worn needle turns pink in colour.
+A worn needle turns pink in color.